swiss-ai-center/workshop-mlops/docs/conclusion.md

 ## Summary of what you have done

-- [x] The codebase can be shared among the developers

-Thanks to Git, the codebase can be shared and improved collectively among the developers.

-- [x] The dataset can be shared among the developers

-Thanks to DVC, the dataset can be shared and improved collectively among the developers.

 - [x] The model can be reproduced

 Thanks to DVC, the steps to create the model are documented and can be executed